stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 Standard Selection
 ------------------

-In NISP volume 2, all mandatory and emerging standards are listed.
+In NISP volume 2, all mandatory and candidate standards are listed.
 The selection mechanism of standards is described in the `<list>` element.
 The `<list>` element consists of zero or more `<sp-list>` elements.